• Skip to primary navigation

 • In a small saucepan, heat the beans, loosen with a little water if they seem too dry.
 Lightly mash.

-• In a small skillet, heat the butter over medium heat; add the peppers and sauté until soft and tender (the cooking really mellows out the flavors of the peppers).
-Or you can roast the peppers whole in a broiler, when blackened, place in a bowl; cover with plastic wrap.
+• Roast the peppers whole in a broiler, when blackened, place in a bowl; cover with plastic wrap.
 After about 15 minutes, remove from the bowl, and skin.
 Seed and slice.

 • Heat butter in another skillet and cook the eggs to your preference.
 (We like them soft, so over easy.
 I also wait to cook the eggs until the initial assembly is done so they are hot and fresh and don't over-cook).
 Or use one of the other cooking methods.

 • To assemble: Dip the tortillas into the ranchera sauce and put on a warm plate.
 Spread the beans over the top, then give a little sprinkling of Cotia cheese.
 Split the sautéed peppers amongst the plates and spoon on top of the beans.
 Now, I fry my eggs; place 1 - 2 eggs on top of each serving.
-Spoon a bit more Ranchera sauce over, sprinkle with Cotija, add the avocado slices and top with Crema (or sour cream) if desired.
+Spoon a bit more Ranchera sauce over, sprinkle with Cotija, add the avocado slices and top with Crema (or sour cream) and top with salsa if desired.
 Serve hot.

 Notes